danvk/aoc2023/aoc2017/README.md

 ## Day 18

-Interesting how having to pass in an allocator pushes you towards writing code that doesn't need to allocator memory.
+Interesting how having to pass in an allocator pushes you towards writing (more efficient) code that doesn't need to allocate memory.

 On destructuring assignment (or lack thereof): https://github.com/ziglang/zig/issues/3897#issuecomment-738984680